snmgian/foraneus/README.md

   end
   ```

-Fields are declared in two ways:
+Fields are declared by two ways:

  - calling `.field`
  - calling a shortcut method, like `.float`

-There are handy methods for any of the built-in converters: boolean, date, decimal, float, integer,
+There are shortcut methods for any of the built-in converters: boolean, date, decimal, float, integer,
 noop, and string.

-When no converter is passed to `.field`, Foraneus::Converters::Noop is assigned to the declared
+When no converter is passed to `.field`, `Foraneus::Converters::Noop` is assigned to the declared
 field.

 ## Instantiation